Overview

 Advantages:

-- Exact same functionality, and many times newer features are added sooner and you are not constantly updating the software with new updates from the manufacturer.
-The software simply runs (usually inside of your browser)
+- The same functionality and often newer features are added sooner, and you are not constantly updating the software with new updates from the manufacturer.
+The software runs (usually inside of your browser)

 - You can access your records from anywhere, not just your PC at home.
 You can look at your finances at work, or if you need to while you are on vacation.

-- If your PC crashes, you don’t lose your data, and you can simply access it from another computer.
-Under this same point, your data is backed up by the financial service provider as well (so it is safe, because the backups are not in your house).
+- If your PC crashes, you don’t lose your data; you can access it from another computer.
+Under this exact point, your data is backed up by the financial service provider as well (so it is safe because the backups are not in your house).

-- The service provider is now the one having to protect your information from Hackers, Malware, Viruses and other nefarious folk.
+- The service provider must now protect your information from Hackers, Malware, Viruses and other nefarious folk.

 Disadvantages:

-- If your internet connection is dead, you don’t have access to your records any more.
-This doesn’t happen very often, but it can happen at the most inoportune times.
+- If your internet connection is dead, you can no longer access your records.
+This doesn’t happen often, but it can happen at the most inopportune times.

-- On some of the services (like Mint) you are putting all your on line banking information into the tool (including your passwords), so it can automatically update your financial data on line.
+- On some services (like Mint), you are putting all your online banking information into the tool (including your passwords), so it can automatically update your financial data online.
 You may want to check with your Bank or Credit Card company because their rules may prohibit you from giving this information out (or they may not protect you if your account gets hacked).

 - All of your financial data is no longer under your lock and key (metaphorically) it is now in someone else’s house on their server.